btconway/babyagi/README.md

 Toplist Google search, subsequent web page scraping and finally LLM powered scrape result summarization (reading of lengthy scrape result in chunks).
   - Works with Google CSE, SERPAPI and browser search
   - Fallback mechanism in case of API rate limit or missing API key (CSE -> SERPAPI -> browser search).
 Works also w/o any API key with browser search.
-  - Adding of a second web page scrape function for retrieval of a more compact and clean extract (used for document embedding, see below)
+  - Adding of a second web page scrape function for retrieval of a more compact and clean extract (used for document embedding)
   - The LLM does reason on its own when internet search is required and in this case verbalizes the task as a concise search request
   - The availibility of browser search might be restricted, due to blocking of script's user agent by the server